Shaikhaseena16/RISC-V_VSDIAT/week 1/Day4/README.md

 ---

-Use = for combinational logic, <= for sequential logic
+Use = for combinational logic, <= for sequential logic.

-@(*) prevents latch inference in combinational blocks Missing else/default causes unintended latches
+@(*) prevents latch inference in combinational blocks.

+Missing else/default causes unintended latches.

-Never mix blocking and non-blocking in the same always block
+Never mix blocking and non-blocking in the same always block.